 User Experience is a person’s perceptions and responses resulting from the use and/or anticipated use of a product, system or service.

-Why Do We Use UX Design?
+Why Does The Team Use UX Design?

 The benefits of User Experience (UX for short) design are two-fold: